DXHeroes/knowledge-base-content/CONTRIBUTING.md

   - **headlines**

     - first H1 is recognized as the name of the article
-    - We want to keep similar structure of all articles informing about the practice or issue.
+    - We want to keep similar structure of all articles informing about the practice or problem.
 So we require to keep only few specific H2 headings:
       - `What Is a %{name}`
       - `Why You Might Want the %{name}`
-      - `Issues the %{name} Helps to Solve`
+      - `Problems the %{name} Helps to Solve`
       - `How to Implement the %{name}?`
       - `Common Pitfalls of the %{name}`
       - `Resources for the %{name}`